GenRayne/Sci-Fi-Menu/README.md

 # Sci-fi-Menu

 About a month ago (June 2019) I got to the visual and dinamic CSS effects in my studies.
-That menu is the result of testing my new abilities at that time :D
+This menu is the result of testing my new abilities at that time :D

 <hr>